codio-content/ThinkJava/.guides/content/variables-and-operators-compiler-error-messages.md

+See the example java code in the left panel.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/1/Hello.java java -cp code/1/ Hello )

 If you forget the semicolon at the end of the print statement, you might get an error message like this: